Atticus29/population-fragmentation/bugs.md

 ## High Priority Bugs
 - [ ] When you just hit submit from instructor-config, the validation is a little messed up
 - [ ] All fragments with one individual is problematic (maybe prevent at the form stage?)
-- [ ] Table is not loading allele frequencies because of asynchronicity issue
-- [ ] shuffle the question answers
-- [ ] improve the styling of the intro sections
-- [ ] Make the mated pair displays look cleaner
 - [ ] Some of the lizard names in lizard display aren't centered
 - [ ] navigating back to inspect population after getting to final question component and clicking I'm ready to answer some final questions doesn't do anything
+- [x] Table is not loading allele frequencies because of asynchronicity issue
 - [x] disable shuffle button until next button on the problems-display has been clicked
 - [x] display gen number lots of places
 - [x] I don't think the built-in theme is working